Gabe Rotter: Career

 general and hip-hop in particular,” commented a Kirkus Reviews critic.
 A Publishers Weekly reviewer noted that “Rotter’s a talented writer.”
 Booklist called the book "Clever and funny."

 In 2010, Rotter published his second novel from Simon & Schuster, titled The Human Bobby.
 Booklist described the book as "An oddly constructed novel, but an oddly endearing one, too, with a protagonist you can’t help rooting for."

 In 2014 Rotter produced a television pilot for Amazon called The After, which was written and directed by Chris Carter.

 In 2015 Rotter was a writer/producer on 20th Century Fox Television's 6-episode revival of The X-Files.

 In 2017, Rotter was a writer/producer on the eleventh season of The X-Files on Fox, having written one episode titled, "Kitten."

 In 2024, it was announced that Rotter created The Beast in Me for Netflix, starring Claire Danes and Matthew Rhys.
-The series will premiere on November 13, 2025.
+The series premiered on November 13, 2025.

+In 2026 he was nominated for two Emmy Awards for The Beast in Me; Outstanding Writing for a Limited or Anthology series, and Outstanding Limited or Anthology Series.